 Bree was awarded a PhD in Anthropology from The Australian National University in July 2015.
 Her thesis, An ethnography of emotion and morality: toward a local Indigenous theory of value and exchange was based on eighteen months of fieldwork on the remote Yolŋu Homelands in north east Arnhem Land, Australia.
-You can find an overview of her thesis, here.

 She is currently a sessional tutor and occasional lecturer in the School of Archaeology and Anthropology at The Australian National University.

 - Anthropology of Aboriginal Australia

 Other interests include property relations and land tenure, poetry and anarchist political philosophy.

 2015 (ed with Ian Keen), ‘Introduction: Language, morality and emotions,’ The Australian Journal of Anthropology.